madfish-solutions/quipuswap-core-v2/test/test.md

 2. `pour_out`:

    - ✅ should fail if not dex core is trying to pour out;
+   - ✅ should fail if positive TEZ tokens amount were passed;
    - ✅ should fail if bucket have not enough TEZ on contract's balance;
    - ✅ should pour out - 1;
    - ✅ should pour out - 2.